 Backed with heavy investment, Wrexham hope to expand their stadium, by adding 5,000 seats to their Kop End.

 Newly-promoted Wrexham clinched promotion to the fourth tier after a record-breaking National League campaign saw them amass 111 points.

 Backed heavily by the investment of American actors, and now businessmen, Ryan Reynolds and Rob McElhenney, a lot of media attention has surrounded the Welsh outfit as they look to tackle the EFL this season.

-Usually, there is street parking to park your car, though with it being an evening game, parking spots may be scarce.
+Usually, there is street parking available around the stadium to park your car, but please note parking spots may be scarce.

 It is advisable to park your car in the local Glyndwr University.
 It costs only £3 and is only a two-minute walk from the ground.

 PLEASE NOTE: Supporters are advised there are no alcohol sales in the Wrexham Lager Stand's away end whatsoever, due to the kiosks being in direct view of the pitch.

 At The Kop End of the ground is The Turf, but with it being just outside the Kop Stand, only small groups of away supporters will be allowed entry.